PSPRS Online Services:

 First claim:

 Complete and submit the Public Safety/CORP Cancer Insurance Policy Program INITIAL Claim Form PACKET.
-NOTE: Each skin cancer claim should use this packet as well even if it is not your first skin cancer diagnosis
+NOTE: Each skin cancer claim should use this packet as well even if it is not your first skin cancer diagnosis.

 Subsequent claims:

-Complete and submit the Public Safety/CORP Cancer Insurance Combined-Supplemental and Pharmacy Benefits claim form.
+Complete and submit the Public Safety/CORP Cancer Insurance Combined-Supplemental and Pharmacy Benefits Claim Form.

 Additional forms: